Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Packing list for hiking in Lysefjord

-1. solid hiking boots (not flip-flops, and I say that because I saw them!) – when mountains are wet, parts of the route can get quite slippery
+1. solid hiking boots (not flip-flops, and I say that because I saw someone wearing them!) – when mountains are wet, parts of the route can get quite slippery

 2. warm clothes in more layers (you might want to take something off, add something on, or even change it entirely on the top when the sudden stop makes your sweat cold) – wool is good for undergarments, and windproof and waterproof materials for the outwear